 Cons:

 If you’re looking for no commitment, quick registration and no monthly fees, our top recommendation – based on our own tests and experience – is Square.
-The only thing you pay is a fixed transaction fee per Virtual Terminal payment, and then you get a clearly polished product made for ease of use.
+The only thing you pay is a fixed transaction fee per Virtual Terminal payment, and then you get a polished product that’s very easy to use.

 Image: Square